What to know about condo associations: Your guide to rules, fees, and insurance

 A modern neutral-colored living room with large windows and stylish furniture.

 Condos often offer shared amenities, such as access to a pool, and include exterior maintenance, like snow removal, while still giving you ownership and control over the interior of your individual unit.
 If you're considering buying a condo, understanding how condo associations work is crucial to ensure it's the right fit for you.
+Sometimes referred to as condo homeowners associations, these are not the same as a traditional homeowners association (HOA).
+The differences are important to know.

 What is a condo association?